-IN FY20 HFM employed 13 individuals in 13 positions (12.5 FTEs).
+In FY25 HFM employed 13 individuals in 13 positions (12.5 FTEs).
 In total, there is one Program Director, two Team Leaders, two Family Resource Specialists, one Program Support Specialist, 6 Family Support Specialists, and one part-time Data Specialist.
 HFM has an excellent history of hiring and retaining quality staff.
 High levels of staff retention reflect a stable program that values its staff and provides opportunities for feedback and growth.
 Staff retention can also be linked to family retention, which is a key component of program success.

 To ensure cultural and linguistic competence, HFM hires staff that reflect the ethnic and cultural composition of the target population.
-All staff were female and all direct service staff are bilingual in English and Spanish, and one staff member speaks French.
+All staff were female and all direct service staff are bilingual in English and Spanish.